ApplicationCraft/applicationcraft.com/source/blog/articles/2012/12/oauth-support.html.markdown

 tags: oauth, authentication, twitter, facebook, dropbox
 date: 2012-12-04
 class_name: blog
+image: /img/blog/oauth.png
 full_width: true
 published: false
 ---

-We recently added oAuth support to Application Craft and you will be ecstatic at how easy we have made it, in the normal Application Craft way.
+We recently added oAuth support to Application Craft and, in the usual Application Craft way, we've made it grinningly simple.

-We currently provide explicit support for Twitter, Facebook and Dropbox.
-We will soon be adding support for more explicit services as well as allowing you to make your own oAuth definitions so any service that supports oAuth can be defined in the AC Console.
+We currently provide explicit support for Twitter, Facebook and Dropbox but we'll soon be adding explicit support for more services as well as allowing you to make your own oAuth definitions so any service that supports oAuth can be defined in the AC Console.

 ##Authentication for your Apps
 One of the simpler uses for oAuth is to provide access to your App.
 You let a 3rd party service like Twitter or Facebook handle the login process.

 Authentication is as easy as shown below.
 You call `oAuthSignIn()` and that's it.
-The service pops up in a browser window and handles the login and returns an access token.
-You can store that in a cookie so your users don't have to login in future sessions until the service decides to expire it.
+The service pops up in a browser window, handles the login and returns an access token.
+You can store that token in a cookie so when your users access your App in the future, they don't have to login again (until the service decides to expire it).

 	function handler_btnAuth_onClick(mouseev){
 	    // See if we already have an old Access Token